gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 This also uses [Newtonsoft.Json](https://www.newtonsoft.com/json) to handle json parsing.
 There is a .NET alternative "System.Text.Json" but I lack the knowledge required to understand why I could not make it work.

-The Arduino code is derived from Naata's and [Adafruit | Using a Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor)
+The Arduino code is derived from Naata's and [Adafruit | Using a Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor) page, essentially increasing the number of measurements and the delay between these in an effort to improve accuracy.
+Lastly, the output is JSON instead of a single temperature value to feed into FanControl.

 ## PART 1.
 The Sensors